-The broad, unsubstantiated representation that the commissioner has been provided with "[i]nsurance information" in the form of "consumer complaints and industry responses" that "demonstrate[] policyholders have not received sufficient...transparency from insurers" lacks necessary specifics and exceeds the commissioner's authority.
+The broad, unsubstantiated representation that the commissioner has been provided with "consumer complaints and industry responses" that "demonstrate[] policyholders have not received sufficient...transparency from insurers" lacks necessary specifics and exceeds the commissioner's authority.
 The proposed Rule also fails to show that the number or frequency of alleged complaints in the context of overall insurance transaction volume merits rulemaking based on accepted standards governing the commencement of regulatory proceedings and fails to explain how imposing onerous new requirements on insurers will benefit policyholders.